Restaurants & Hospitality · Cafes

 Your operation

 Property and fire-suppression compliance.
 Most cafe kitchens require a wet-chemical or Ansul suppression system under local code.
-Carriers want it installed, current on its service schedule, and tagged by a licensed contractor.
-A system overdue for inspection can slow underwriting or affect terms.
+Insurers want it installed, current on its service schedule, and tagged by a licensed contractor.
+A system overdue for inspection can slow coverage review or affect terms.
 A system left over from a prior tenant that was never transferred or re-permitted creates the same issue.

 Espresso machines and refrigeration — equipment breakdown.
 A commercial espresso machine is a capital asset that stops producing revenue the day it fails.
 Standard property coverage handles fire, theft, and vandalism — not mechanical or electrical failure from within the machine.
 Equipment breakdown coverage handles that.